beothorn/javaflame/README.md

 `java -javaagent:javaAgent.jar=flags,configuration:value -jar yourApp.jar`

-For example, this will silently output a flame graph including values.
+For example, this will silently output a flame graph including function parameter values and the return.

-`java -javaagent:javaAgent.jar=detailed,log:NONE,out:C:/graphs -jar yourApp.jar`
+`java -javaagent:javaAgent.jar=log:NONE,out:C:/graphs -jar yourApp.jar`

 Anything without exclusions will generate lots of data.
 Either it will not render or you will need to filter it first.